enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 version**.
 The non-jta-datasource alias can be named anything you want (you may even want to redefine completely the datasource here, not using JNDI - see the Hibernate reference for the properties to set to do so).

-.. warning:: the use of the <jar-file> tag is only allowed if the application package is an ear file, not a war.
+.. warning:: The use of the <jar-file> tag is only allowed if the application package is an ear file, not a war.

 Making it work with both Tomcat and Glassfish/WebSphere
 ***************************************************************

 Servlet containers such as Tomcat have a different way of handling JNDI alias contexts than full JEE containers.
 Basically, a developper would use java:/comp/env/jdbc/datasource inside Tomcat and simply jdbc/datasource in Glassfish.
 JQM implements a hack to make it work anyway in both cases.
-To enable it, it is compulsory to specify the JNDI alias inside the configuration file or inside the Properrty object, just like above.
+To enable it, it is compulsory to specify the JNDI alias inside the configuration file or inside the Property object, just like above.

 TL;DR: to make it work in both cases, don't write anything specific inside your web.xml and use this in your code before making any API call::